mja65/Framethrower_Denise/setup.md

 There are some known limitations and bugs with this early support in Emu68

-1. Boot Mode passtrough is broken with unicam.smooth scaler settings
+1. Boot Mode passthrough is broken with unicam.smooth scaler settings
 2. NTSC modes shown "garbage" in the lower part of the screen
 3. unicam.smooth scaler settings **might** lead to recoverable gurus on workbench

-This limitations and bugs are already addressed and upcoming Emu68 1.1 will probably have this fixed :)
+These limitations and bugs are already addressed (albeit not in a currently released version of Emu68) and the upcoming Emu68 1.1 will probably have this fixed :)

 The easiest way to configure Emu68 for Framethrower is to edit the cmdline.txt file on the Emu68 SD-Card FAT partition.

-If there is no cmdline.txt to be found anywhere on the SD card (please search for the file, some readymade distributions put them elsewhere) then just create one with a text editor.
-Keep in mind, with cmdline.txt all parameters ***must*** be written in just one line, seperated by space
+Normally the cmdline.txt file is in the root directory of the FAT partition.
+However, please also search for the file in sub-directories (or check the config.txt file for a line "cmdline=path to cmdline.txt") as some readymade distributions have it elsewhere.
+If there is no cmdline.txt to be found anywhere on the SD cardthen just create one with a text editor.
+Keep in mind, with cmdline.txt all parameters ***must*** be written in just one line, seperated by space.
 By adding these parameters at the end of the old parameter list you can enable Framethrower

 ```unicam.boot unicam.integer```

 This enables integer/pixel perfect passtrough and automatic RTG/Native switching

 ```unicam.boot unicam.smooth unicam.b=20 unicam.c=0 unicam.phase=60```

 This enables scaled to 4:3 fullscreen passtrough and automatic RTG/Native switching

-Its advised to set the HDMI output to 50Hz for a PAL Amiga, otherwise you likely notice strong tearing effects.
+It's advised to set the HDMI output to 50Hz for a PAL Amiga, otherwise you likely notice strong tearing effects.
-To do this here are exemplary two settings for config.txt
+Here are two example settings for config.txt

 720p50Hz Output :